-The Master of Fine Arts in Writing for Theatre and Media is a two-year terminal graduate degree designed for students who are passionate about developing the professional-level skills necessary to create narratives from concept to production.
+The Master of Fine Arts in Screenwriting: Writing for Film and Television is a two-year terminal graduate degree designed for students who are passionate about developing the professional-level skills necessary to create narratives from concept to production.
 Students prepare for their careers as professional writers by learning how to think critically about society and how to approach current issues such as diversity, inclusion, access and modern theatre theory.
 With a focus on the collaborative process, students develop advanced storytelling techniques through writing-intensive coursework and in co-curricular programming.
 Creating production-ready content is at the core of this program and to this end, students have many opportunities to witness their work being brought to fruition by AMDA’s student performers on the stage and screen.
-Graduates complete the program having created a portfolio of professional pieces, preparing them to enter the business of writing for theatre Please submit a sample of writing materials that includes examples of original dramatic work.
+Graduates complete the program having created a portfolio of professional pieces, preparing them to enter the business of screenwriting for film

+Please submit a sample of writing materials that includes examples of original dramatic work.
 A minimum